Exact and mean-field analysis of the role of Hubbard interactions on flux driven circular current in a quantum ring: Conclusion and Outlook

 In conclusion, we have systematically investigated the persistent current in ordered and disordered Hubbard rings under magnetic flux, employing both exact diagonalization and Hartree-Fock mean-field techniques within the tight-binding framework.
-Using a linear table formalism, we have constructed the full many-body Hamiltonian in an efficient and transparent manner, enabling ED calculations up to system sizes that are otherwise difficult to access.
+Using a linear table formalism, we have constructed the full many-body Hamiltonian in an efficient and transparent manner, enabling ED calculations for system sizes that are otherwise challenging to access.

 Our analysis reveals that the effects of on-site ($U$) and nearest-neighbor ($V$) interactions on the current are highly sensitive to electron filling and disorder.
 In ordered rings, the current decreases monotonically with increasing $U$, while the role of $V$ is nontrivial: it suppresses the current at low filling but enhances it near half-filling up to a critical ratio $V/U = 0.5$~\cite{order1}.
-Disorder qualitatively alters these behaviors, and we identify a distinct regime, less-than-quarter filling, where increasing $V$ leads to a significant enhancement of the current even in the presence of finite $U$.
-The IPR analysis of eigenstates further substantiates the interplay among $U$, $V$, filling factor, and disorder in controlling current by modifying the degree of localization.
+Disorder qualitatively modifies these behaviors, and we identify a distinct regime, less-than-quarter filling, where increasing $V$ leads to a significant enhancement of the current even in the presence of finite $U$.
+The inverse participation ratio (IPR) analysis of eigenstates further substantiates the interplay among $U$, $V$, filling factor, and disorder in controlling the current through modifications in the degree of localization.

-Overall, our results establish clear parameter regimes in which extended Hubbard interactions can substantially enhance persistent current, offering insights relevant to experimental observations in mesoscopic rings.
+Overall, our results establish clear parameter regimes in which extended Hubbard interaction can substantially enhance persistent current.
+These regimes are directly accessible in experimentally realized extended Hubbard systems, such as quasi-one-dimensional materials like ET--F$_2$TCNQ~\cite{con_exp1,con_exp2}, where the extended interaction $V$ and hopping amplitude $t$ can be tuned and independently extracted via pressure-dependent measurements.
 The formalism and analysis presented here can be extended to incorporate long-range hopping, higher-order interactions, and finite-temperature effects~\cite{con1,con2}, providing a pathway toward a more comprehensive understanding of correlated electron transport in low-dimensional quantum systems.
+Beyond quantum electronic systems, such studies of correlation-induced modifications of persistent current can also be relevant for ultracold atom platforms~\cite{atomtronics1,atomtronics2} within the framework of atomtronics~\cite{atomtronics3,atomtronics4}.
+These systems offer controllable environments to probe phase coherence and transport, thereby playing a crucial role in the design and optimization of devices under realistic interaction and disorder conditions.